Rare and Limited

 11a Y-O

-It’s hard to make a living selling Boslowick, he is so perfect, broad faced and calming that you only need to buy one bulb to make your day.
-Sold in twos, or please more !
+It's hard to fill a truck selling Boslowick, he is so perfect, so broad faced and calming that you only need one bloom to make your day.
+But please, take two bulbs, or three !
 A very well ordered and well behaved split cup, with a profound color.
 A good grower for us, a perfect thing like most things Ron Scamp.
 See also Jabberwocky.
 Limited availability.

 1 Y/W- P